philippe44/SqueezeAMP/README.md

 - Stream from an AirPlay1 device (iPhone, iTunes ...) to the same outputs, including to a bluetooth speaker.
 Synchronization works.
 - Add your own buttons, rotary encoder and map/combine them to various functions (play, pause, volume, next ...
 - Use IR control by adding a simple receiver compatible with 38kHz device (no pullup resistor or capacitor needed)
 - Add a display like this [one](https://www.buydisplay.com/i2c-blue-0-91-inch-oled-display-module-128x32-arduino-raspberry-pi) which can be directly connected to the 6-pins header.
-Currently, SSD1306, SSD1326/7 and SH1106 displays are supported.
+Currently SH1106, SSD1306, SSD1322, SSD1326/7, SSD1351, ST7735 and ST7789 displays are supported.

 # Tools, source and BOM